gabrielecanepa/igscraper/README.md

 }
 @scraper.update(new_options)

-# Generate a csv file containing the posts
+# Generate a csv file listing the posts
 @scraper.to_csv("~/Desktop/posts.csv")
 ```